 (P249L30)

-The EMLMR Support subfield indicates support of the EMLMR operation for an MLD.
+The EMLMR Support subfield indicates support of the EMLMR operation (35.3.18 (Enhanced multi-link multi-radio operation))(#19837) for an MLD.
 The EMLMR Support subfield is set to 1 if the MLD supports the EMLMR operation; otherwise, it is set to 0.
 For a non-AP MLD, the EMLMR Support subfield is set to 0 if the EMLSR Support subfield is set to 1.
 When the EMLMR Mode subfield is set to 1, the EMLSR/EMLMR Padding Delay subfield is the EMLMR Padding Delay subfield and the EMLSR/EMLMR Transition Delay subfield is the EMLMR Transition Delay subfield.

 TGbe Editor: make the following changes in Subclause 35.3.17 (Enhanced multi-link single radio operation) in TGbe D4.0 Page564 L46 and P565L25(#19838):